AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-permissions.md

 ### Can I edit predefined permission profiles?

 No, default profiles are non-editable.
-You can not add or remove permissions to default permission profile.
+You cannot add or remove permissions to default permission profile.
 You can only add or remove users from predefined profiles.

 ### Should I delete predefined permission profiles since custom profiles are now available?